dhiviyarj/Applied-Machine-Learning-Notes/README.md

 ## Usage and Copyright
 Copyright © J. Dhiviya Rose.
 All rights reserved.
 These resources are shared for learning and classroom use.
-Add your preferred licence here before publishing if you wish to permit copying, adaptation or redistribution—for example, a suitable Creative Commons licence.

 ## Feedback
 Students and educators may use the repository's **Issues** section to report an error or suggest an improvement.